 - Botanical Lamp Shades – is a shop with a lot to offer.
 Their “Goods from the Woods” section has tons of sticks, branches, and pine cones that are great for chinchilla toys.
 Make sure to cross reference the safe woods list.

 Other Sites that Sell Toy Parts

 - TJ’s Chinchilla Supplies and Info – TJ’s store sells all kinds of chinchilla supplies, as well as wood and other safe toy parts.
-This is a great store to buy wood blocks, beads and other parts made of chinchilla safe wood and colored with safe dyes.
-Buy it small quantities or in bulk.
+This is a great store to buy wood blocks, beads, and other parts made of chinchilla safe wood and colored with safe dyes.
+Buy in small quantities or in bulk.